BrandonMFong/chat/notes.md

 * Working forward with encryption, I will be doing the hybrid encryption from this post: https://security.stackexchange.com/a/204300
 * I am looking for a way to implement asymmetric cryptography.
 Seeing this geeksforgeeks post: https://www.geeksforgeeks.org/rsa-algorithm-cryptography/.
 Could I use openssl?
 * Found demo code on the openssl source code https://github.com/openssl/openssl/blob/master/demos/encrypt/rsa_encrypt.c
+* Took me a while to get the encryption code to work.
+Had some simple math errors when trying to calculate the correct buffer size of cipher/plain text.
+Implementing the asymmetric code was straightforward.
+Openssl has good examples on their github.